SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Symptoms

 Polymorphous means taking on different forms, and eruption means rash.
-As the name suggests, symptoms of PMLE are rash-like and are different in different people.
+As the name suggests, symptoms of PMLE are rash-like and vary among people.

 PMLE most often occurs in spring and early summer on areas of the body exposed to the sun.